sandeepkambham08/shopping/README.md

   - Add/remove item to the cart
   - Make quantity adjustments from the cart
   - See item avg review
+  - Checkout
+  - Fill the details in the form
+  - Proceed to pay using Paypal/Debit/Credit
+  - Receive a email confirmation after order placing

 ![Alt text](./src/media/shopping_cart_screenshot.png?raw=true "shopping_cart_screenshot")